dotnet/docs/docs/framework/wcf/feature-details/how-to-create-a-basic-rss-feed.md

 ---
-title: "How to: Create a Basic RSS Feed | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017"
+title: "How to: Create a Basic RSS Feed" ms.custom: "" ms.date: "03/30/2017"
 ms.prod: ".net-framework"